Navaratri (1966 film): Plot

 Eighth Night (Bravery): Radha disguises herself as a man and visits the house of a hunter (Akkineni Nageswara Rao).
 The hunter has been there for hunting a tiger and for another purpose.
 Radha introduces herself a secret agent in search of a criminal.
 The hunter seems to believe her and gives her an earnest welcome, feast and hospitality.
 Radha finds that the hunter is actually a commissioner of police staying in search of a criminal, which is actually faked by Radha.
 She tries to escape from the place, but she is caught by the hunter.

 The hunter introduces himself as the paternal uncle of the groom whom her father proposed for her and the groom is none other than her lover - Venu Gopal (Akkineni Nageswara Rao).
 Radha has actually left her home before her father knew that she was in love with a person and the lover is the same man he has arranged for his daughter.
 Also Radha misunderstands that Venu Gopal actually is going to marry another girl but the girl is actually herself.
 Radha leaves for Venu Gopal's place the ninth day.

 Ninth Day (Bliss): Venu Gopal (Akkineni Nageswara Rao), looks pale and dull after Radha left her home.
 He is neither interested in living, nor in continuing with his studies.
 His parents are worried and scold him for wasting his life for a girl after all.
 Angered by this, he shuts himself into a room.
 Radha reaches his home that time.
 Venu's parents and Radha fear that he is attempting suicide.
 But suddenly the room opens and Radha runs inside.

 Venu Gopal actually wanted to surprise Radha about their marriage and that is why he did not inform her about the engagement.
 Due to miscommunication, Radha left home on the first Navaratri Night and comes back on ninth Navaratri night.

 Venu Gopal and Radha happily marry.
-Except the dead gunman, her marriage is attended by the all the seven characters (portrayed by Akkineni Nageswara Rao) she met during those eight days.
+Except the dead gunman named Gopal Rao of the fourth night, her marriage is attended by the all the seven characters (portrayed by Akkineni Nageswara Rao) she met during those eight days.